AliAhmed123489/Sidra_fbV1/README.md

 * Youtube. : [Follow Me](https://youtube.com/channel/UCzFviFYCOJI4IwhdVOQTqIw)

 ### Warning
-Written by Sidra Al-Ezz

 ***Don't try to edit or modify this tool.
 This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases
-🖊Written by Sidra ELEzz.***
+If you use this tool for other purposes except education we will not be responsible in such cases🖊Written by Sidra ELEzz.***

 ### Screenshot
 ![Screenshot_2021-01-01-11-03-27](https://raw.githubusercontent.com/SidraELEzz/Sidra_fbV1/main/Screenshot_2021-01-01-11-03-27.png)